-Essentially, you are being paid to be the middle man, to connect a motivated seller with a “cash buyer” (usually a house flipper) and exiting the transaction, paycheck in hand, without every owning the property.
+Essentially, you are being paid to be the middleman, to connect a motivated seller with a "cash buyer" (usually a house flipper) and exiting the transaction, paycheck in hand, without ever owning the property.

 Wholesaling is popular among new investors because of the illusion that it is "easy" — but it's anything but.
 Wholesaling takes education, hard work, heavy marketing, and good people skills to excel at, but there can be significant pay-off if done correctly.
 For more information on wholesaling, check out this post on how to get started.

-College is a great time to be a wholesaler because you don’t need a lot of money, but can do it by simply “driving for dollars” which means driving up and down every street and finding vacant houses and tracking down the owners.
+College is a great time to be a wholesaler because you don't need a lot of money, but can do it by simply "driving for dollars" which means driving up and down every street and finding vacant houses and tracking down the owners.
 Will most deals pan out?
 No!
-But might 1/100?
+But might 1 in a 100?
 Perhaps!

 If you don't have the income or credit to qualify for your own mortgage, perhaps you have family or friends who would like to partner with you in your adventure?